Boundary Dam

-Boundary Dam is a concrete arch gravity-type hydroelectric dam, finished in 1967, on the Pend Oreille River, in the U.S. state of Washington.
-The dam is located in the northeast corner of Washington state.
-It is operated by Seattle City Light and makes up a significant portion of the City of Seattle's energy portfolio.
-On average, it provides upwards of 46% of the power generated by Seattle City Light.
-Boundary Powerhouse, located adjacent to the dam, is completely built inside of the rock that makes up the left abutment of the dam itself.
-It has a nameplate capacity of just over 1 gigawatt of generation.
-The component of the hydroelectric project were listed on the National Register of Historic Places in 2018.
+The Boundary Dam is a concrete arch-gravity dam across the Pend Oreille River, located in the U.S. state of Washington, in the northeast corner of the state.
+Completed in 1967 for the conventional generation of hydroelectricity, the dam is operated by Seattle City Light and generates a significant portion of the City of Seattle's energy portfolio.
+On average, it provides between 46 and 60 percent of the power generated by Seattle City Light.

+The dam wall is 103 m high and 225 m long.

+The underground powerhouse, called the Boundary Dam Hydro Power Plant, is completely built inside of the rock that makes up the left abutment of the dam wall.
+It has a nameplate capacity of just over 1 GW of generation.
+The hydroelectric project was listed on the National Register of Historic Places in 2018.

 The 1997 film The Postman was partially filmed at the dam.
 A facade of the town (Bridge City in the film) appeared on the face of the dam for a period of time that year.